draftify-io/draftify-io.github.io/src/content/pricing/-index.md

 hero:
   title: "Pricing Plans"
-  subtitle: "Efficiently Collaborate Across Departments and Initiatives with CloudPeak's Comprehensive and Easy-to-Use Collaboration Solutions"
+  subtitle: "Efficiently Collaborate Across Departments and Initiatives with Draftify's Comprehensive and Easy-to-Use Collaboration Solutions"

   # Table View Will only show monthly plans
   tablePricing:
     enable: true
     title: "Choose which plan suits best for you"
-    subtitle: "Designed to Simplify Your Experience and Maximize the Benefits of CloudPeak's Innovative Features"
+    subtitle: "Designed to Simplify Your Experience and Maximize the Benefits of Draftify's Innovative Features"

 ---